D0nni387/Fragile_Art/README.md

 #### Admin

-- As an Admin i want to be able to add products easily.
+- As a user i want to be able to add products easily.
-- As an Admin i want to be able to manage orders in a simple and easy manner.
+- As a user i want to be able to manage orders in a simple and easy manner.
-- As an Admin i want to be able to upload to my portfolio easily.
+- As a user i want to be able to upload to my portfolio easily.

 #### Developer